Dreaming381/Latios-Framework-Documentation/Core/How To Make an N - 1 Render Loop.md

 there is likely a home for it.
 Follow these guidelines in order to determine the likely best fit for your system.

-1. If your system performs structural change operations using `EntityManager` –
-    IE: `Entities.WithStructuralChanges().ForEach` – Place the system in `LatiosWorldSyncGroup`.
+1. If your system performs structural change operations using `EntityManager`, place the system in `LatiosWorldSyncGroup`.
 2. If your system modifies `TransformAspect`, place the system in `PreTransformSuperSystem`.
 3. If your system reads input, place the system in `PreTransformSuperSystem`